mangeshkokse/Terraform/README.md

 ## Topic to learn
 1. terrafom intialisation and configuration
 2. providers and multiprovider
-Q. What is alias in provider
+3. What is alias in provider
-3. versions ( cli, provider, module )
+4. versions ( cli, provider, module )
-Q  what is the binary in terrform version
+5. what is the binary in terrform version
-Q  what is Terraform Registry.
+6. what is Terraform Registry.
-4. terraform file straucture
+7. terraform file straucture
-Q  what is .terraform.lock.hcl  # Dependency lock file
+8. what is .terraform.lock.hcl  # Dependency lock file
-5. veriables
+9. veriables
-Q  Diff betn veriables.tf and terraform.tfvars
+10. Diff betn veriables.tf and terraform.tfvars
-6. output file
+11. output file
-7. state file and statefile management
+12. state file and statefile management
-8. How to Unlock Terraform State?
+13. How to Unlock Terraform State?
 If in any condition it get lock. -  terraform force-unlock <LOCK_ID>
-9. modules
+14. modules
-10. provisioners
+15. provisioners
-11. data source
+16. data source
-12. workspaces
+17. workspaces
-13. functions
+18. functions
-14. lifecycle rules
+19. lifecycle rules
-15. loop, count and for_each
+20. loop, count and for_each
-16. Dynamic blocks
+21. Dynamic blocks
-17. secrets and secreats management
+22. secrets and secreats management
-18. what is terragraunt
+23. what is terragraunt
-19. debugging and validations
+24. debugging and validations
-20. how to upgrade terraform
+25. how to upgrade terraform
-21. template
+26. template
-22. terraform import
+27. terraform import
-23. user_data in terraform
+28. user_data in terraform
-24. depends on metadata
+29. depends on metadata

 ```yaml
 terraform-eks/